silviapfeiffer/external-videos/readme.txt

 We use OEmbed.

-= What short codes are available? =
+= What shortcodes are available? =

 The general shortcode is [external-videos], which creates a video gallery.